Table of Contents

 “Non-shedding AND hypoallergenic!”
-If you’re thinking about getting a goldendoodle to be your next four-legged family member, you’ve probably heard that statement from every goldendoodle breeder out there.
-But maybe you’re skeptical and still wonder, “Really, though…do goldendoodles shed?”
+If you’re thinking about getting a Goldendoodle to be your next four-legged family member, you’ve probably heard the above statement from every Doodle breeder out there.
+But maybe you’re skeptical and still wonder, “Really, though…do Goldendoodles shed?”

 We’ve all experienced it – the bothersome layer of pet hair that clings to every square-inch of our clothing.
 For some people, it’s a way of life…but since you’re here, we’re guessing you don’t want to be one of those people.

-I hate to be the bearer of bad news, but there’s really no such thing as a 100% non-shedding dog.
-This, unfortunately, includes goldendoodles.
-(It’s my opinion that anyone who says otherwise is just trying to sell you something 😉 )
+I hate to be the bearer of bad news, but there’s literally no such thing as a 100% non-shedding dog.
+This, unfortunately, includes Goldendoodles.
+(And anyone who says otherwise is just trying to sell you something 😉 )

-The GOOD NEWS is that there’s typically a good chance that goldendoodles will shed way less than the average dog.
-So to answer the question, “Do goldendoodles shed?”
-It really just depends on how each Goldendoodle was bred, i.e. what its generation is.
+The GOOD NEWS is that there’s typically a good chance that a Goldendoodle will shed way less than the average dog.
+So to answer the question of “do Goldendoodles shed” really depends on how each Goldendoodle was bred, i.e. what its generation is.

-To understand the chances of a goldendoodle shedding, you have to know a little about genetics.
-If you don’t, no worries.
-It’s pretty easy to understand…
+To understand the chances of a Goldendoodle shedding any amount, you have to know a little about genetics.
+If you don’t, no worries – it’s pretty easy to understand.
+Let us explain.

-Let’s say you have a first generation (F1) goldendoodle, whose parents are a purebred golden retriever and a purebred standard poodle.
-Since golden retrievers are typically heavy shedders and poodles are typically light shedders, their offspring pups genetically (and mathematically) will have a higher chance of shedding.
-And by some, we mean less than a golden retriever, but more than a poodle).
+Let’s say you have a first generation (F1) Goldendoodle, whose parents are a purebred Golden Retriever and a purebred Standard Poodle.
+Now, Golden Retrievers are typically heavy shedders and Poodles are typically non- shedding.
+As such, genetically (and mathematically) speaking, their offspring pups will have some chance of shedding.
+And by some, we mean less than a Golden Retriever, but more than a Poodle.

 |F1 Goldendoodle||Parent: Poodle - light shedding (Pl)|